Stuntman (1994 film): Soundtrack

 The music of the film was composed Nadeem-Shravan and the lyrics were penned by Sameer Anjaan.
 The 7-song soundtrack was released in 1994 on audio cassette, LP & CD in Tips Cassettes & Records Co.
+Music was very popular especially track "Yeh Aankhen Hai Aaina" sang by Kumar Sanu & Alka Yagnik.
 The full album was recorded by Kumar Sanu, Alka Yagnik and Sonu Nigam, Bali Brahmbhatt and Suhasini.